 Students wear a casual uniform that's really practical and comfortable, and ideal for Singapore's climate.
 The academic year runs from August to June.

-The school’s 2019 results for IBDP show an average score of 34, which is higher than the global average of 29.62.
-Students have been accepted at universities in the US, Canada, and the UK, as well as Australia, Europe, and Asia.
+The school’s 2019 results for IBDP showed an average score of 34, which was higher than the global average of 29.62.
+Students were accepted at universities in the US, Canada, and the UK, as well as Australia, Europe, and Asia.